 Unicorn and Yeti: Sparkly New Friends by Heather Ayris Burnell, illustrated by Hazel Quintanilla

 A unicorn and a yeti become friends when they each see something sparkly.
 It turns out that they have a lot in common.
-They are both mythical creature and they both like fancy things.
+They are both mythical creatures and they both like fancy things.
 This is the beginning of a beautiful friendship.
 I don’t love the color scheme of this graphic novel.
-The orange, teal and purple tones don’t really go together but I suspect that kids won’t be bothered by it. [graphic novel easy readers, ages 4 and up]
+The orange, teal, and purple tones don’t really go together but I suspect that kids won’t be bothered by it. [graphic novel easy readers, ages 4 and up]

 Digger and Daisy Go Camping by Judy Young, illustrated by Dana Sullivan

 Digger and Daisy are siblings who love each other.
 Daisy is older and coaxes Digger to go camping despite his fears.
 Strange noises alarm Digger but Daisy knows how to calm him down.
 With gentle humor, this early reader is perfect for summer and camping trips (especially those in the backyard or under the dining room table!) [easy reader, ages 5 and up]